 I knew that was true, so I decided to get over my panic and hike Dragon’s Tooth with the hubby.

 Since he knew about my panic, he threw a roll of toilet paper in our backpack supplies.
 I was like “really?!”, but it turned out to be a good thing since the toilets at the beginning of the trail were out of toilet paper (thanks hubby).
 There was hand sanitizer, but next time I’ll remember my own.
 I’m pretty opposed to antibacterial stuff in daily use, but do own sanitizer for soccer events (porta-potties…no explanation necessary).

-Dragon’s Tooth is located on Catawba Valley Drive in Catawba, Virginia.
+Dragon’s Tooth Trail is located on Catawba Valley Drive in Catawba, Virginia.
 We just used the GPS on our phone, but we got off at exit 141 on I-81 South.
 We turned left onto N. Electric Rd and then took a right onto Catawba Valley Drive.
-After almost 10 miles, the sign for the entrance to Dragon’s Tooth is on the left.
+After almost 10 miles, the sign for the entrance to Dragon’s Tooth Trail is on the left.
 Prior to that entrance, you will pass another well-known hiking entrance- McAfee Knob.

-We chose Dragon’s Tooth for our first long hike because it was shorter (mileage wise).
+We chose Dragon’s Tooth Trail for our first long hike because it was shorter (mileage wise).
 It is 2.4 miles one way (I’ve read some accounts that say it is longer).
 There is a gain of around 1500 ft in elevation.
 Always pay attention to the signs as there are intersecting trails.
 This trail has a blue blaze.